Bert Firman

 In 1929 Firman was given a six-month contract to be a guest conductor at N.B.C., becoming the first British bandleader to broadcast in America.
 He then spent some time in Hollywood adding music to a large number of silent films.

 Firman then formed a band in London, which he took to Les Ambassadeurs restaurant in Paris.
 The band included Sam Costa, a young pianist who would later become a singer and actor, as well as Freddy Gardner, a talented British saxophonist.
 He spent several years in France before returning to London in 1937 to form another band.
-During this period he broadcast regularly for the B.B.C., and had several series on Radio Luxembourg.
+During this period he broadcast regularly for the BBC, and had several series on Radio Luxembourg.

 At the outbreak of war Firman moved to the Cafe de Paris with a band that included Ivor Mairants and George Melachrino.
 However, after a dispute with the management he walked out.
 He then joined up with the South Staffordshire Regiment.
 After completing his training he went to Egypt, Syria, Palestine and Persia, with Stars in Battledress, an organization dedicated to entertaining the troops.
 Later the party moved to Europe and crossed the Rhine with the British troops.

-After the war Firman was set to lead a band in London again, but was annoyed at being asked to audition for the B.B.C.
+After the war Firman was set to lead a band in London again, but was annoyed at being asked to audition for the BBC.
 He therefore went to lead a band in Paris again, where he formed a band at the Bagatelle Club.
 The band, which included Stephane Grappelli and Django Reinhardt, was to be his last.

 Firman finally retired from band leading, partly because the age of the big bands was coming to an end.
 He withdrew entirely from the music business, working on the London Metal Exchange until he opted for full retirement in 1976.
 He died on 9 April 1999.